-Microbial activity in the soil generates carbon dioxide (CO2), and the Solvita Burst test measures this activity by capturing the amount of CO2 released in a 24-hour period.
-To help you compare soil samples collected from different fields or at different points in time, we use the laboratory version of the Solvita Burst test that controls for variations in soil moisture content and temperature.
+Soil microbes respire carbon in the form of carbon dioxide (CO2).
+The Solvita Burst test measures this activity by capturing the amount of CO2 released in a 24-hour period.
+We use the laboratory version of the Solvita Burst test that controls for variations in soil moisture content and temperature.
 By controlling for these factors, we can compare test results for samples collected at different times or locations.

-Soil microbes mineralize nitrogen and other nutrients, and higher levels of microbial activity can increase nutrients available for crop use.
+Soil microbes mineralize nitrogen and other nutrients for use by plants.
+As microbial activity increases, the nutrients available for crop use also increase.
 The Solvita Burst results can be used to estimate the amount of nitrogen mineralized during the crop season.
 Farmers and others can use this information to refine their fertility program.

 The Solvita Labile Amino Nitrogen (SLAN) test measures the soil nitrogen associated with the microbial biomass.
-As the microbial population in your soil grows, the level of amino N tends to increase, and this nitrogen pool is distinct from the ammonium and nitrate forms that are typically measured on standard soil nutrient tests.
+As the microbial population in your soil grows, the level of amino N tends to increase.
+This nitrogen pool is distinct from the ammonium and nitrate forms that are typically measured on standard soil nutrient tests.

 Soil aggregates are the building blocks of healthy soils.
 As earthworms and microbes work in the soil, they release biological compounds that bind soil particles into aggregates.
 Soils with stable aggregate structure have air spaces between the aggregates that improve water holding capacity, reduce compaction and erosion, and allow plant roots to grow deeper.
 The Solvita Volumetric Aggregate Stability Test (VAST) is a standardized method for measuring this important component of soil health.